1941 (film): Plot

 Ward's neighbor, Angelo Scioli of the Ground Observer Corps, installs his friends Claude Crumm and Herb Kaziminsky in the Ferris wheel at the Ocean Front Amusement Park to scout for enemy aircraft.
 While General Stilwell attends a screening of Dumbo at a theater in Hollywood, Birkhead drives Donna to the 501st Bomb Disbursement Unit in Barstow, where the mentally unstable Colonel "Mad Man" Maddox lends them a plane.
 Finally aroused, Donna begins to ravish Birkhead during the flight.

 Sitarski drags Betty into the USO dance at the Crystal Ballroom, but she reunites with a disguised Wally to win the Jitterbug contest.
 Enraged, Sitarski punches Wally, igniting a brawl between soldiers, sailors and zoot suiters.
 Tree and his team breakup the melee just before anti-aircraft batteries open fire on the unarmed plane carrying Birkhead and Donna.
 Kelso pursues the plane, and shoots it down, causing it to crash into the La Brea Tar Pits.
 Claude and Herb then mistake Kelso's passing P-40 for a Japanese Zero and begin firing.
-Kelso is hit and lands the striken plane on Hollywood Boulevard.
+Kelso is hit and lands the stricken plane on Hollywood Boulevard.
 Stilwell arrives and Kelso informs him about the Japanese submarine he spotted off the pier near the amusement park.
 Wally, wearing sergeant stripes, takes command of the tank once Tree is accidentally knocked silly, and rescues Betty from Sitarski before heading for the pier with Dennis and the tank crew, pursued by Kelso, Sitarski and Maxine, on a motorcycle.

 In Santa Monica, Ward begins firing the anti-aircraft gun at the surfaced submarine, consequently wrecking his entire house in the process.
 The submarine returns fire, hitting the Ferris wheel, which rolls down the pier and into the ocean.
 When Kleinschmidt demands they submerge, Mitamura throws him overboard.
 The tank arrives on the pier and fires at the sub; the sub fires, destroying the pier, sending the tank and crew into the ocean.
 Kelso, having driven the motorcycle off of the pier, jumps and swims to the sub where he's captured by the Japanese and demands he be taken to Tokyo.
 Deeming the mission an honorable success, Mitamura departs.
 The next morning, Stilwell arrives with soldiers at the damaged Douglas residence, where the other protagonists have gathered.
 Ward symbolically nails a Christmas wreath to his front door, causing the remains of his damaged house to collapse down the hillside.
 Stilwell, observing the disheveled crowd arguing and fighting, informs Sergeant Tree, "It's going to be a long war."